enyayaya-netizen/draft-ietf-ntp-ntpv5-extension-fields-00/draft-todo-yourname-protocol.md

 In NTPv5 Use Cases and Requirements [draft-ietf-ntp-ntpv5-requirements-04], it is recommended to adopt a linear and monotonic timescale when communicating time between a number of computers.
 Stepping a clock may cause the system time to jump backward, making the timescale non-monotonic.
 When the system clock is slewed, the rate of the monotonic clock source moves at the same speed as the system clock.
 The frequency-transfer offset can no longer reflect the rate of the crystal, thus, introducing errors in frequency transfer.
 In a multi-hop scenario, this effect can be amplified over a number of hops.
 In some scenarios, it can increase time errors when synchronizing time, sometimes, result in a system that fails to converge, see Section 5.

+# Monotonic RAW Timestamp Extension Fields
+In the Linux system, CLOCK_MONOTONIC_RAW is a clock source that is not subject to NTP adjustment, despite stepping or slewing a clock, see Figure 1.
+It provides a stable source to calculate the frequency-transfer offset and reduces the error that has been introduced using the Monotonic Receive Timestamp extension field.

+## Monotonic Raw Receive Timestamp Extension Field
+An NTPv5 message contains multiple optional extension fields.
+A Monotonic Raw Receive Timestamp Extension Field is recommended in addition to the Monotonic Receive Timestamp extension field.
+It is also recommended to derive the frequency-transfer offset from the Monotonic Raw Receive Timestamp Extension Field if CLOCK_MONOTONIC_RAW is available.
+The Monotonic Raw Receive Timestamp Extension Field has the same format of the Monotonic Receive Timestamp Extension Field.
+It complies to the constant length of 16 octets as defined in NTPv5.
+The counter and timestamp are set in response.
+This extension field enhances the accuracy of frequency-transfer function and further reduce synchronization time error.

 # Security Considerations

 As this document is intended to create discussion and consensus, it introduces no security considerations of its own.